iloveyii/mobile-platforms-dt581b-project/README.md

 ### Domain name

-- We a free service called noip.com which points to our IP address in AWS
+- We used a free service called noip.com which points to our IP address in AWS

 ### Firebase